 What about when you buy concert tickets and the website goes down, why does that happen?

-Welcome to the field of backend development.
+Welcome to the field of backend development, a key part of web development.
 Backend developers work behind the scenes to control everything you don’t see on a website.
-That is, the server-side functions like security, data storage and API design.
+That is, the server-side functions like security, data storage, and API design.

 To jump directly to a specific section, go ahead and click on a heading below.

 - What is a backend developer?

 - What backend developer skills should I have?

 - What is the average backend developer salary?